defi-magi/quest-node-app/README.md

 Learn basic GitHub actions workflows
 - Kept hearing how awesome these were so I wanted to try out the workflows

 Outcome: Success!
 Able to build, version and deploy the containerized Quest app to EKS using Actions.
-I haven't build pipelines in a while, this was a good refresher.
+I haven't built pipelines in a while, this was a good refresher.

 **Goal 02**

 Use [Podman](https://podman.io/getting-started/) instead of Docker
 - It's like Docker, but better, right?

 Outcome: Semi-success!
 Was able to build the Podman container but not able to test it locally on M1 silicon.
-Podman only runs on linux and in order to do builds on Mac it requires a VM - port forwarding wasn't working correctly, switched to Docker to avoid time sync.
+Podman only runs on linux and in order to do builds on Mac it requires a VM - port forwarding wasn't working correctly, switched to Docker to avoid time sink.
 Overall this seems like a good alternative to Docker, you can even use the same commands.

 **Goal 03**